Families Aren’t Using This Cost-Busting College Tool

 If you know what a net price calculator is, you are way ahead of most families.
 When I give talks at high schools, I routinely ask everyone in the audience if they have used a net price calculator.
 On a good day, I may get one or two parents raising their hands.
 And that is scary.

 Net price calculators can be a valuable ally when evaluating which colleges and universities will be more affordable.
 And they can be equally helpful in identifying which colleges and universities will be budget busters.
 Before using net price calculators, here are eight things that you need to know about these valuable tools.

-A college’s calculator is designed to generate a personalized estimate of the cost of one year of college at the institution for your family.
+A school's calculator is designed to generate a personalized estimate of the cost of one year of school at the institution for your family.
 The tool calculates what gift aid an applicant may be entitled to from these sources:

 - Federal grants

 - Institutional aid